top of page

 In 2021, we formed a housing task force to research housing solutions in north Spokane County.

 Our conclusion?
-North Spokane needs permanent, affordable housing that builds equity for residents & strengthens neighborhood relationships.
+North Spokane needs permanent, affordable housing that lifts people out of poverty & strengthens neighborhoods.

 Minimalistic Photography of a Roof